jeffbass/imagezmq/docs/examples.rst

    display in a browser.

 The instructions for this example are in:
-`Advanced example using both messaging patterns in an HTTP streaming application <docs/advanced-pub-sub.rst>`_.
+`Advanced example using both messaging patterns in an HTTP streaming application <advanced-pub-sub.rst>`_.
 (Thanks to Maksym, @bigdaddymax for this example code and documentation.)

 PUB/SUB Multithreaded Fast Subscribers for Realtime Processing